mami-project/udpdiff/README.md

 ### copycat on PlanetLab

-The copycat.1 dataset and tool [is available here](http://queen.run.montefiore.ulg.ac.be/~edeline/pam16/).
+The copycat.1 dataset and tool are available [here](http://queen.run.montefiore.ulg.ac.be/~edeline/pam16/).

 The Jupyter notebooks for analysis are available [here](copycat15).